 The Federal Pell Grant and the Minnesota State Grant are two government financial aid grant sources available only to undergraduates.

 Students completing graduate level education had more debt than undergraduates as graduate school is more costly and grant aid such as fellowships or other institutional aid is limited for many graduate students.
 Debt increased as the level of degree and specialization increased.
 This was especially acute in the medical and health sciences fields at the graduate and professional level.
-Students graduating with first professional degrees in law, medicine, dentistry, veterinary medicine and theology had median debt of \$137,500.
+Students graduating with first professional degrees in law, medicine, dentistry, veterinary medicine and theology had median debt of \$139,100.

-Professional degrees in 2014 accrue the highest debt.
+DATA SUGGESTS Professional degree graduates accrue the highest debt.